-Prior to construction and as needed throughout the construction period involving ground disturbing construction activities, a construction worker cultural awareness training program shall be provided to all new construction workers within one week of employment at the project site.
+- Prior to construction and as needed throughout the construction period involving ground disturbing construction activities, a construction worker cultural awareness training program shall be provided to all new construction workers within one week of employment at the project site.
 The training shall be prepared and conducted by a qualified cultural resources specialist that meets the U.S. Secretary of the Interior's Professional Qualification Standards.
-Workers attending the training shall sign a form that shall be kept by the Project Applicant and made available to the City of Bakersfield upon request.

-- If suspected historical or archaeological resources are encountered during ground disturbance activities, the construction contractor(s) shall be required by their contract to immediately cease work within 100 feet of the resources and have the area partitioned off until a qualified cultural resource specialist that meets the U.S. Secretary of the Interior's Professional Qualification Standards can evaluate the resources found and make recommendations.
+Workers attending the training shall sign a form that shall be kept by the Project Applicant and made available to the City of Bakersfield upon request. - If suspected historical or archaeological resources are encountered during ground disturbance activities, the construction contractor(s) shall be required by their contract to immediately cease work within 100 feet of the resources and have the area partitioned off until a qualified cultural resource specialist that meets the U.S. Secretary of the Interior's Professional Qualification Standards can evaluate the resources found and make recommendations.
 If the specialist determines that the discovery represents a potentially significant cultural resource, additional investigations may be required.
 If cultural resources are discovered that may have relevance to Native Americans, the specialist or Project Applicant must provide written notice to the City of Bakersfield, Tejon Indian Tribe, NAHC, and any other appropriate individuals, agencies, and/or groups as determined by the specialist in consultation with the City of Bakersfield to receive input regarding treatment and disposition of the resource, which may include avoidance, testing, and/or excavation to prevent destruction of the resource and/or to allow documentation of the resource for research potential.
-All reports, correspondence, and determinations regarding the discovery shall be submitted to the California Historical Resources Information System's SSJVIC at California State University Bakersfield. - During construction, if human remains are discovered, further ground disturbance shall be prohibited pursuant to California Health and Safety Code Section 7050.5.
+All reports, correspondence, and determinations regarding the discovery shall be submitted to the California Historical Resources Information System's SSJVIC at California State University Bakersfield.

+• During construction, if human remains are discovered, further ground disturbance shall be prohibited pursuant to California Health and Safety Code Section 7050.5.
 The specific protocol, guidelines, and channels of communication outlined by the NAHC, in accordance with Health and Safety Code Section 7050.5, Public Resources Code 5097.97, and Senate Bill 447 shall be followed.
 In the event of the discovery of human remains, at the direction of the county coroner, Health and Safety Code Section 7050.5(c) shall guide Native American consultation.
 Unless otherwise required by law, the site of any reburial of Native American human remains or associated grave goods shall not be disclosed and shall not be governed by public disclosure requirements of the California Public Records Act.
 The coroner, pursuant to the specific exemption set forth in California Government Code Section 6254(r), parties, and lead agencies will be asked to withhold public disclosure information related to such reburial, pursuant to the specific exemption set forth in California Government Code Section 6254(r).

-A potential interim clinic location in an existing building that is not listed or eligible for listing on the National Register of Historic Places, requiring only internal renovations, would have no effects to historic or cultural resources.
+A potential interim clinic location in an existing building that is not listed or eligible for listing on the National Register of Historic Places-requiring only interior renovations-with no new paving or construction needed for parking or driveways; requiring no exterior additions; exterior improvements limited to elements such as signage, wayfinding, or Americans with Disabilities Act accessibility improvements to existing walkways or entranceways; and no new landscaping installations, new walls or fences, nor new rooftop equipment-would have no effects to historic or cultural resources.